karansinghgit/CodeForces-Ladders/README.md

 # CodeForces-Ladders
 Latest ladders for CodeForces
 The main reason I created this, is because the a2oj ladders are pretty outdated (all from 4-5 year old contests).
-Also, the difficulty level of questions has also increased.
+Also, the difficulty level of questions in contests has also increased.

 There are 5 ladders for now.
 Mainly for div 2 participants (A-E).
 I've included a `Solved` column, to easily keep track for those who want to practice all the questions.
 So feel free to fork and star the repo.